 Preparing for your appointment

 You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders that affect your glands and hormones (endocrinologist).
+You may then be referred to a doctor who specializes in disorders that affect your glands and hormones (endocrinologist).

 What you can do

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions can help you make the most of your time with you doctor.
 For prolactinoma, some basic questions to ask your doctor include:

 What to expect from your doctor